sunghunbae/BE2/README.md

 of [3*face,3*face], thus it may take a long time to invert a large matrix.
 For the above ubiquitin example, inversion of a 23970 by 23970 matrix derived directly from MSMS outputs is not trivial and will take a very long time.
-So, it would be sensible to minimize the matrix size as long as the accuracy is not severely compromised.
+So, it is sensible to minimize the matrix size as long as the accuracy is not severely compromised.

-The appropriate number of faces or elements depends on the size and shape complexitiy of the molecule of interest, but normally 800-2400 faces are good enough for most protein structures.
+The appropriate number of faces or boundary elements depends on the size and shape complexitiy of the molecule of interest, but normally 800-2400 faces are good enough for most protein structures.
 However, best practice is to generate a series of surfaces with varying number of faces and run each of them, and extrapolate the results to an infinite number of faces.

-**msms2gts** was written to serve this purpose.
+**msms2gts** serves this purpose.
-It reads the MSMS outputs (.vert and .face files) and coarsens them and saves to a GTS output with a desired number of faces.
+It reads and coarsens the MSMS outputs (.vert and .face files) and saves to a GTS output with a desired number of faces.

 ```
 $ msms2gts 1UBQ 800